LukeShortCloud/simpler_things_rpg/simpler_things.md

 An Epic Event is when something amazing happens.
 There are two types: Good and Bad.

-A Good Epic Event requires that a Player Character (PC) has an Expertise in a Skill and rolls a total result of 12 for their `2d6` Skills Check.
-A PC without an Expertise in a Skill can only, at most, get a result of 6 and not 12 because they can only roll `1d6`.
+A Good Epic Event requires that a Player Character (PC) rolls three `6`s as part of a Skill Check.
 The PC can describe exactly what happens with their Action.
 The event should be within reason and must be approved by the Game Master (GM).
 If damage is being dealt, it will be doubled.

 A Bad Epic Event is triggered slightly differently.
 A PC must roll at least one die that has a result of 1.
 Then the Side Effect die roll must also result in a 1.
 The GM determines what horrible thing happens to the PC.
+Using the Knowledge Trait to reroll cannot stop a Bad Epic Event.

 ### Omens (Optional)

 Before the start of every game session, each Player Character (PC) flips a coin (`1d2`).
 Heads (1) provides a Good Omen for the player and tails (2) provides a Bad Omen for the GM to use against the player.
 Each Omen can only be used once for that game session.

-A Good Omen allows a Player Character to add an extra `1d6` to any Skill Check.
-If that character has an Expertise in a Skill, they will roll `3d6` total.
-A Bad Omen allows the GM to increase the Difficulty of a Skill Check by 4.
-The maximum Difficulty cannot exceed 12.
+A Good Omen allows a Player Character to add an extra `1d6` to any Skill Check for that PC.
+A Bad Omen allows the GM to increase the Difficulty of a Skill Check for the specified PC by `1d6`.

 ### Turn Order